-At first glance, it may seem that the GDPR only applies to large, global companies who conduct a lot of business overseas.
-However, small and midsize businesses that have any ongoing connection to European vendors or consumers are at risk of violating this law.
+At first glance, it may seem that the GDPR only applies to large, global companies that conduct a lot of business overseas.
+But that's a false perception that could harm a lot of small businesses, said Milla.

-"Any company of any size that conducts business in Europe will be impacted by the change, and will need to understand their responsibilities in complying with the regulations," said Daren Glenister, field chief technology officer of Intralinks, an enterprise collaboration tech company. "[Companies] will need to put procedures and systems in place to ensure [European] citizen data resides in the country of record, and will need to validate how any personal data is collected, stored, processed and shared."
+"Any company ... that conducts business in Europe will be impacted by the change, and will need to understand their responsibilities in complying with the regulations," said Daren Glenister, field chief technology officer of Intralinks. "[Companies] will need to put procedures and systems in place to ensure [European] citizen data resides in the country of record, and will need to validate how any personal data is collected, stored, processed and shared."

 What can you do to prepare?

 If your business currently does or is thinking about doing business in Europe, there are steps you can take to stay compliant with the GDPR.

 Start by consulting with a legal expert to understand the data privacy regulations and how they might impact your business.
 Then look at the systems you already have in place and find out where weak spots exist.

 "Get someone who can help," Milla advised.
 "Do a data protection impact analysis… Revisit how [you] get consent [and] mechanisms to delete data."